z164/telegram-bsuir-schedule/README.md

 #### How to use?
  You can add it to your group chat / use your chat with bot and it will notify you every time your lesson starts.
-`/init {6 digit Group Number}` will initiate notifications in current chat for mentioned group (multiple groups are supported)
+`/init {6 digit Group Number}` - initiate notifications in current chat for mentioned group (multiple groups are supported)
-`/toggle {6 digit Group Number}` will disable / enable notifications
+`/toggle {6 digit Group Number}` - disable / enable notifications
-`/list {6 digit Group Number}` will list schedule for today
+`/list {6 digit Group Number}` - list schedule for today `/filter-toggle {6 digit Group Number}` - disable / enable filter mode for group `/filter-mode-toggle {6 digit Group Number}` - switch mode from white list to black list (inclusive / exclusive) `/filter-add {6 digit Group Number} {subjects separated by space}` - add subject to filters `/filter-remove {6 digit Group Number} {subjects separated by space}` - remove subject from filters

 <p align="center">
   <img src="https://i.imgur.com/4IXFWj0.png" />